gatlin/gitwit/presentation.md

 This reverts the second to last commit (the `~` notation is very handy).
 So you don't need to know the commit GUID.

+Use the `-n` flag to not automatically commit this. *See?
+The staging area is awesome.*

 ---

 # reset